2022 Christmas Lectures for Children

 In December we held UEA's annual Christmas lectures for children.
-UEA's Dr Ben Little and Sara Skarp presented two lectures focusing on sustainability and activism.
-The 2021 event was packed with important messages and festive fun.
+Dr Kelly Edmunds took us on an animal adventure from mammoths to donkeys and Prof Tom Smith and Dr Hilary Emmett showed us what a 19th Century Christmas looked like in America.
+The 2022 event was packed with important messages and festive fun.

 Kids today don’t have it easy.
 Climate change, coronavirus, parents that won’t let you watch TV endlessly, and don’t get us started on that homework nonsense you get from schools.
 So how would you like to make things a bit better?
 In this lecture, Dr Ben Little will explain that being a superhero is not the only way to make a difference, instead with cunning tactics and crazy examples – with at least one involving poo – he’ll teach you how to band together to stop bad guys doing terrible things to the planet, the people around you and maybe even to your schools.
 We won’t help with your parents though – they’re right: too much YouTube turns your brain to jelly.